soneyahossain/soneyahossain.github.io/index.md

 I am a final-year Ph.D. candidate at the University of Virginia (UVA), where I am a member of the [LESS](https://less-lab-uva.github.io/) lab, advised by [Dr. Matthew Dwyer](https://matthewbdwyer.github.io/).
 My research leverages program analysis and AI/ML techniques to automate and improve effectiveness of various software engineering tasks, including testing, debugging, and program repair.
 More details on my [CV]({{'/'|relative_url}}assets/CV/CV.pdf).

 <p style="color:#ff6600; font-weight:bold; font-size:1.1em;">
 🌟 Big news!
 I will be joining the University of Texas at Dallas (UTD) as an Assistant Professor of Computer Science starting Fall 2025!
-I’m looking to hire 2–3 fully funded PhD students in the area of AI for Software Engineering.
-If you're interested, feel free to reach out to me at sh7hv@virginia.edu
+I’m looking to hire 2–3 fully funded PhD students in the area of AI for Software Engineering. *If you're interested, feel free to read some of my recent papers and reach out with a couple of new ideas or extensions you'd be excited to work on.*
 </p>